-NOTE: In the 2015 BJCP Style Guidelines, Imperial IPA is now designated as Style 22A Double IPA in Category 22 Strong American Ale which includes modern American strong ales with a varying balance of malt and hops.
+NOTE: In the most recent BJCP Style Guidelines of 2021, Imperial IPA is now listed as Style 22A Double IPA, a subcategory of Category 22 Strong American Ale which includes modern American strong ales with a varying balance of malt and hops.
 The category is defined mostly by alcohol strength and a lack of roast. prior to 2015, the BJCP category was 14C Imperial IPA but the new guidelines argue it is rarely called Imperial IPA.
 (Try telling that to some of our favorite craft breweries!)

 The information below is still valid, but if you are studying for the current BJCP exam, use the current description in conjunction with this page as reference material.

 American craft beer lovers tend to love their American IPAs – bigger, bolder, and brasher than their British counterparts, they are a hop explosion waiting to happen on your palate.

 The quest for more and more hops in our beers, and more of those India Pale Ale flavors, led to the creation of the Imperial IPA beer style.